Bijapur district, Chhattisgarh

 Bijapur district, formerly known as Birjapur, is one of the 27 districts of the state of Chhattisgarh in central India.
 It is one of the two new districts created on May 11, 2007.
 As of 2011 it is the second least populous district of Chhattisgarh (out of the 18 at the time), after Narayanpur.
 It is the second-least literate district in India, with a literacy rate of at 41.58%, according to the 2011 census.

 The present collector of Bijapur is Shri Rajendra Kumar Katara (IAS).

 History

 Bijapur district was formerly part of the Dantewada district.
 It is currently a part of the Red Corridor of Naxalite activity.

 Geography

-The Bijapur district occupies the south western part of Chhattisgarh.
+The Bijapur district occupies the southwestern part of Chhattisgarh.
 The district borders on the Narayanpur district to the north and the Dantewada district to the east.
 To the southwest, it borders on Telangana state, to the west on Maharashtra state.
-Chhattisgarh Highest Waterfall Nambi Jaldhara about 540 feet (earlier was Teerathgarh Waterfall in Dantevada about 300 feet) founded Near Usur, 64 km away from Bijapur.
+Chhattisgarh Highest Waterfall Nambi Jaldhara about 540 feet (earlier was Teerathgarh Waterfall in Dantevada about 300 feet), is located near Usur, 64 km away from Bijapur.

-This district occupies an area of 6555 km^{2}.
-Bijapur is the administrative headquarters.
+This district occupies an area of 6,555 km^{2}.
+Bijapur serves as the administrative headquarters.
 In total, the district comprises 675 villages.